nathannino/switch-ups-proto-public/readme.md

 # Switch-Ups
-#### A monster collector battle simulator inspired by a battle system introduced in the fifth generation of a certain serie
+#### A monster collector (well, the battle part of a monster collector) battle simulator inspired by a battle system introduced in the fifth generation of a certain serie

 ## Project info :
 This project was made as part of a school assignement